Rocketgraphai/restapi/docs/design/api-design.md

 {
   "error": {
     "code": "RESOURCE_NOT_FOUND",
-    "message": "The requested dataset does not exist", "details": "Dataset with ID 'ds_invalid123' was not found or you don't have access to it", "request_id": "req_error123",
+    "message": "The requested graph does not exist", "details": "Graph with ID 'gr_invalid123' was not found or you don't have access to it", "request_id": "req_error123",
     "timestamp": "2024-01-15T10:30:00Z",
     "documentation_url": "https://docs.rocketgraph.com/api/errors#resource-not-found"